bio0207/Penguin_Project./README.md

 If the functions are required, the cleaning function to clean the data is stored in 'functions' in the data folder.

-The plotting function to visualise the results figures is stored in 'functions' within the figures folder
+The plotting function to visualise the results figures is stored in 'functions' within the figures folder.